kyooryoo/rails-hello/README.md

 2. apply set_user action to related actions in users controller on top: before_action :set_user, only: [:edit, :update, :show, :destroy]
 3. remove the set_user code from the actions of edit, update, show, and destroy
-4. test the final effect
+4. test the final effect, git push the repo, then deploy to heroku git status git add -A git commit -m "added user pages"